SwissClinicalTrialOrganisation/stata_secutrial/README.md

 `stata_secutrial`
 ========

-The `stata_seuctrial` package imports data dowloaded from secuTrial it into Stata and labels it.
+The `stata_seuctrial` package imports data downloaded from secuTrial into Stata,
-The main function is called `secutrial_prep'.
-It handles, variable labels, value labels, dates and datetimes.
+	generates variable and values labels and codes date and datetimes.

 Installation
 ------------